johnalison/WorkingPhilosophy/BookNotes/PowersAndThrones.md

 - Rome was the historical foundation on which everything in the Middle ages was built.

-- (5 Century AD) Although Rome would live on largely untouched in the east, where it thrived in mutant form as a Greek-speaking Byzantium, the future of the Roman west now lay in the Hans of newcomers.
+- (5 Century AD) Although Rome would live on largely untouched in the east, where it thrived in mutant form as a Greek-speaking Byzantium, the future of the Roman west now lay in the hands of newcomers.
 The age of the barbarian had dawned.

 - The antique world can be said to have crumbled -- and the Middle Ages begun -- on the banks of the Volga in the year AD 370.
 In that year there appeared crowds of people known as the Huns, who had left their homelands 1000s of miles away on the steppe north of China.
 There origins are sketchy, but their effect was profound.
 They were what we call today climate migrants or refugees.

 - In 370 it was not the Huns that were the problem, but the people they had displaced.
 A climate emergency in Asia fed a secondary migrant crisis in eastern Europe.

-- One the policy of admitting vast numbers of refugees into the empire had been set, it proved impossible to reverse.
+- Once the policy of admitting vast numbers of refugees into the empire had been set, it proved impossible to reverse.
 Thrace slowly became home to thousands of disaffected and mistreated Gothic migrants.
 The Balkans were becoming a tinderbox.

 - Eight hundred years had passed since Rome had last been sacked.
 Celts in 387 BC and Visigoths in 410 AD.
 The terrible symbolism of an assault on a world superpower far outweighed the immediate physical damage done.
 The Goths struck at the heart of the Roman Empire, leaving scars that only hardened and deepened as the years went by.